Print badge labels and lanyards with the CliftonStrengths® top 5 themes.

 Design your name tags, badges or lanyards with your choice of colours, fonts and logos.
-Include the StrengthsFinder® themes for each person.
+Include the StrengthsFinder® top 5 themes for each person.
 Print all the labels for your workshop or seminar attendees directly with Cascade, there is no need to mail merge.

 How to print your labels

 There are 3 steps to printing your labels and once set up you can jump to the third step very quickly.
-All the configuration and printing takes place in the Labels page of Cascade.
+All the configuration and printing takes place on the Labels page of Cascade.

 Note: The Label page is available in Cascade from version 1.2c released in August 2017.